An online learning approach to dynamic pricing and capacity sizing in service systems

-\item[$(ii)$] {\bf The first logarithmic term. } Consider an SGD algorithm in that an \textit{unbiased} gradient estimator $H_k$ with a bounded variance can be evaluated using a \textit{single} data point (i.e. $B_k=0$, $\mathcal{V}_k=O(1)$), it has been proved the scaled error $k^{-1/2}(x_k-x^*)$ converges in distribution to a non-zero random variable (Theorem 2.1 in Chapter 10 of \cite{KushnerYin2003}).
-Hence, the optimal convergence rate for $\|x_k-x^*\|^2$ that any SGD-based algorithm can achieve is at best $O(k^{-1})$ (yielding a cumulative regret of order $O(\log(k))$), which is exactly the rate of convergence established by our online algorithm (see the proof of Theorem \ref{thm: regret direct}).
-In this sense, our algorithm indeed achieves a minimal convergence rate, except that our gradient estimator is obtained using an increasing number of data points.
-This is because, in presence of the nonstationary error of the queueing system, it is not possible to obtain an unbiased estimator of the steady-state gradient using a constant number of data points in each cycle. \item[$(iii)$] {\bf The second logarithmic term.} In order to control the regret of nonstationarity, the queueing system need to be operated in each cycle for a duration $O(\log(k))$.
+\item[$(ii)$] {\bf On the first logarithmic term. } Consider an SGD algorithm in that an \textit{unbiased} gradient estimator $H_k$ with a bounded variance can be evaluated using a \textit{single} data point (i.e., $B_k=0$, $\mathcal{V}_k=O(1)$), it has been proved the scaled error $k^{-1/2}(x_k-x^*)$ converges in distribution to a non-zero random variable (Theorem 2.1 in Chapter 10 of \cite{KushnerYin2003}).
+Hence, the convergence rate for $\|x_k-x^*\|^2$ that any SGD-based algorithm can achieve is at best $O(k^{-1})$ (yielding a cumulative regret of order $O(\log(k))$), which is exactly the rate of convergence established by our online algorithm (taking $\beta=1$ in Theorem \ref{thm: regret direct}).
+In this sense, GOLiQ is already achieving an {``optimal" convergence rate.} We point out that, due to the nonstationary error of the queueing system, our gradient estimator is obtained using an increasing number of data points in order to guarantee a reasonably small bias. \item[$(iii)$] {\bf On the second logarithmic term.} In order to control the regret of nonstationarity, the queueing system need to be operated in each cycle for a duration of order $O(\log(k))$.
 Because the queueing performance converges to its steady state \textit{exponentially} fast, this inevitably introduces an extra logarithmic term in our regret bound (which explains the ``square" in $\log(M_L)^2$).
 The question that remains open is whether this $O(\log(M_L)^2)$ bound is optimal.
 We conjecture that the answer is yes but admit that a rigorous treatment of a lower regret bound can be quite challenging.
-For example, establishing a lower regret bound requires a lower bound on the convergence rate of a $GI/GI/1$, which itself is an open question.
+For example, establishing a lower regret bound requires a lower bound on the convergence rate of a $GI/GI/1$ queue, which by itself is an open question.
 We leave this question to future research. \end{enumerate}